wincubate/npu/README.md

 ## Considerations

 - Api Gateway and external Identity Provider
--- But need GenerateToken use case for example to work :-)
+-- But need GenerateToken use case for example to work

 - Clean Architecture

+- REST interface with RFC7807 errors

 - Minimal API due to speed